- Associate Professor Mark Lauchs

 - International Association for the Study of Organized Crime (IASOC)

-organised crime, police corruption, Outlaw motorcycle gangs, corruption, social network analysis, CJRC
+organised crime, police corruption, Outlaw motorcycle gangs, corruption, social network analysis, CJSDRC

 Background Mark joined the School of Justice Studies as an Associate Lecturer in 2004.
 He previously worked in the Queensland state government in policy and project roles associated with accountability and the justice system.
 He completed a PhD on the history of public sector ethics and accountability in Queensland through Queensland University of Technology.
-Mark is the Coordinator of the Policy and Governance Major, of the Bachelor of Justice degree, and the Graduate Certificate in Policy and Governance.
+Mark is the Coordinator of the Graduate Certificate in Policy and Governance.
 Most of Mark’s current research focuses on Outlaw Motorcycle Gangs.
-He is the host of the New Books in Terrorism and Organised Crime podcast.
+He is the former host of the New Books in Terrorism and Organised Crime podcast.